SteelSeries/gamesense-sdk/doc/tutorials/csgo-customization-with-golisp.md

 # Customizing CS:GO Integration #

-This document is meant as an add-on to the *Writing Handlers in GoLisp* document.
+This document is meant as an add-on to the [Writing Handlers in GoLisp][handlers in golisp] document.
 You will need to familiarize your self with that as well as (to a degree based on how fancy you want to get) [the GoLisp documentation][golisp documentation] and [the GoLisp frames documentation][golisp frames].

 ## CS:GO data frame ##